shafferpr/shafferpr.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
 I'm a computational scientist and software engineer.
+I like computational chemistry/ physics/ biology I am interested in the traditional approaches to these fields - Molecular Dynamics simulations, PDE solvers, Markov Models, DFT simulations., Monte Carlo simulations.
+But I can't shake a hunch that these field are in for a major shakeup from machine learning based approaches.\\

+I also have a very amateur interest in programming languages and programming abstractions.
+I like functional programming and new efforts towards differentiable programming (jax, zygote).
+And I'm very interested in projects working on new programming abstractions (dex-lang, futhark, unison).